 We are really lucky to live five minutes down the road from Leeds Castle and until a few years ago I had never been.
-I have taken William a few times now and I rate it so highly I really wanted to review it on my blog properly.
+I have taken the mancub a few times now and I rate it so highly I really wanted to review it on my blog properly.

 So, a little background – Leeds Castle is situated near Maidstone in Kent and is described as ‘the loveliest castle in the world’.
 It was built in the Norman times and has had many modifications and owners over the years.